Jason Bourne

-Jason Bourne (/bɔːrn/) is the title character and the protagonist in a series of novels and subsequent film adaptations.
+Jason Bourne (/bɔːrn/) is the titular character and the protagonist in a series of novels and subsequent film adaptations.
 The character was created by novelist Robert Ludlum.
 He first appeared in the novel The Bourne Identity (1980), which was adapted for television in 1988.
 The novel was adapted into a feature film of the same name in 2002 and starred Matt Damon in the lead role.